 - I use Bob's Red Mill Polenta/Grits for my polenta.

-- The polenta can sit for about an hour on warm without any problems.
+- Hold Time: The polenta can sit for about an hour on warm without any problems.
 If you are going to let it sit longer, it may taste a bit overdone and you will want to check to see if needs some more liquid.

-- I switch up the type of cheese depending on how I am going to use the polenta.
+- Cheese: I switch up the type of cheese depending on how I am going to use the polenta.
 I may use parmesan, fontina, mozzarella, or a sharp cheddar or any other flavorful cheese I have in the house which pairs with the rest of dinner.